mojtaba-gheytasi/go-order-system-showcase/Architecture.md

 ### What this gives us

-**The service owns its API.** The contract lives in the service's own folder.
+**The service owns its API.** The contract lives in the service's own folder, so one line in `CODEOWNERS` makes that ownership real rather than a convention.

-**One place for everything a service exposes.** OpenAPI descriptions, gRPC methods, RabbitMQ messages, generated Go types, and topology names live under the owning service's `api/`.
-If inventory later adds a REST API or Kafka events, they go there too.
-Anyone asking "what can I ask this service for?" has exactly one place to look.
+**One place for everything a service exposes.** gRPC methods and RabbitMQ messages sit side by side in the same package and share the same types.
+If inventory later adds a REST API or Kafka events, they go here too.
+Anyone asking "what can I ask inventory for?" has exactly one place to look.

+**RabbitMQ is treated as seriously as gRPC.** The package holds both the message shape *and* the exchange and routing key names.
+If someone renames a routing key, every consumer stops compiling — instead of quietly receiving nothing in production.

 **Services stay self-contained.** Nothing outside a service defines what that service does, and there is no shared package that everyone has to edit.